 Strategy Roadmap

 This document aligns our vision, process, and delivery for the Hiking Logbook.
-It covers methodology, user stories with acceptance tests, goals & alignment, development roadmap, and our project structure.
+It covers project structure, goals & alignment, and development roadmap.

 1. Project Structure